List of Soul Reapers in Bleach: Kirio Hikifune

 (曳舟 桐生, Hikifune Kirio) is the Second Officer of the Royal Guard and the Divine General of the South (南方神将, Nanpō Shinshō).
 She is credited with inventing gikon (義魂), artificial souls that can be inserted into another body and are primarily used by Soul Reapers to eject themselves from their Gigais; these souls would later serve as the basis for the creation of advanced Mod Souls such as Kon.
 Kirio also holds the title "Ruler of Grain" (穀王, Kokuō) from her ability to infuse her food with her reiatsu, which in turn amplifies the spirit energy of those who consume it.
 Her unique method of cooking depletes most of her own reiatsu and requires her to bulk up a substantial amount of fat beforehand to compensate, making her very plump in appearance and almost unrecognizable to others.
 After she finishes cooking, she loses all of the aforementioned weight and reverts to her naturally slender and well-endowed physique.

 In combat situations, Kirio can infuse her own reiatsu into tree-like formations called the "Cage of Life".
 The branches of this structure are capable of absorbing the spirit energy of anything they come into contact with, making them almost indestructible.
 Her zanpakutō takes the form of a large gray spatula and its true abilities are currently unknown.

 Kirio is a cheery and caring woman who has strong maternal tendencies and takes great pride and passion in preparing her reiatsu-enhancing food.
 Before joining Squad Zero, she was the captain of Squad Twelve and acted as a motherly figure to her lieutenant, Hiyori.
 Her promotion was so secretive that only her fellow captains and those acquainted with her knew the real reason why she left.
 Kirio was succeeded by Urahara of Squad Two, but failed to attend his inauguration ceremony.

-She is voiced by Ayumi Tsunematsu in the Japanese version of the anime and Tara Sands in the English dub.
+She is voiced by Ayumi Tsunematsu in the original Japanese version of the anime and Tara Sands in the English dub.